wirshingh/fastp-hydra-loop/README.md

 ### Job Summary

-This job will run fastp on Hydra in a loop.
-User will provide genomic raw reads.
+This job will run fastp on Hydra in a loop and trim user-provided genomic raw reads.
 Trimmed reads will be outputed to a directory named 'fastp_trimmed'.
-To run the script see 'TO RUN THIS JOB' below.
+To run the script see 'To Run this Job' below.

 ```
 #!/bin/sh